Dynamic Inventory Management with Mean-Field Competition: Model with Competition

 \begin{proposition}[Solution to HJB Equation] The HJB equation \eqref{eqn:HJBOriginal} admits the ansatz $H(t,s,x,q;\overline{\delta}) = x+q\,s+h_q(t;\overline{\delta})$, where $h$ satisfies

 subject to $h_q(T;\overline{\delta}) = -\alpha\, q^2$.
-The optimum in Equation \eqref{eqn:HJB} is achieved at
+The optimum in equation \eqref{eqn:HJB} is achieved at

-Furthermore, Equation \eqref{eqn:HJB} has an unique classical solution. \end{proposition} \begin{proof} See Appendix \ref{proof:SolutiontoHJBEquation}. \end{proof}
+Furthermore, equation \eqref{eqn:HJB} has an unique classical solution. \end{proposition} \begin{proof} See Appendix \ref{proof:SolutiontoHJBEquation}. \end{proof}

 We see in Proposition \ref{prop:SolutiontoHJBEquation} that the feedback form of the optimal strategy is similar in form to the single agent case.
 There are two differences, one being a change based on immediate effects of competition which sees $\kappa$ replaced $\kappa+\beta$, and the other is the fact that the change in expected future risk-adjusted P\&L, represented by $h_{q-1}(t;\overline{\delta}) - h_q(t;\overline{\delta})$, will also be different from the corresponding term in Proposition \ref{prop:SolutiontoHJBEquationSingle}.
-The terminal condition $h_q(T;\overline{\delta}) = -\alpha q^2$ determines the optimal quotes at time $T$ regardless of equilibrium considerations, and inspection shows that these quotes will be smaller than the single agent case, as would be expected with the effect of competition.
+The terminal condition $h_q(T;\overline{\delta}) = -\alpha q^2$ determines the optimal spreads at time $T$ regardless of equilibrium considerations, and inspection shows that these spreads will be smaller than the single agent case, as would be expected with the effect of competition.
 The same cannot necessarily be said for all $t<T$ without solving for equilibrium.

-To show that the solution to the HJB equation is really the solution to the control problem, we prove the following verification theorem.
-In particular, this establishes that the strategy computed in the iterative algorithm of Section \ref{sec:Algorithm} are optimal given an assumed mean quote process.
+To show that the solution to the HJB equation is indeed the solution to the control problem, we prove the following verification theorem.
+In particular, this establishes that the strategy computed in the iterative algorithm of Section \ref{sec:Algorithm} is optimal given an assumed mean spread process.

-\begin{theorem}[Verification Theorem] Given continuous $\overline{\delta}:[0,T]\rightarrow\mathbb{R}$, let $h_q(t;\overline{\delta})$ be the solution to Equation \eqref{eqn:HJB}.
-Then $H(t,s,x,q;\overline{\delta}) = x+q\,s+h_q(t;\overline{\delta})$ is the value function to the agent’s control problem \eqref{eqn:ControlProblem} and the optimal controls are given by Equation \eqref{eqn:OptimalFeedbackControls} in feedback form. \end{theorem} \begin{proof} See Appendix \ref{proof:VerificationTheorem}. \end{proof}
+\begin{theorem}[Verification Theorem] Given continuous $\overline{\delta}:[0,T]\rightarrow\mathbb{R}$, let $h_q(t;\overline{\delta})$ be the solution to equation \eqref{eqn:HJB}.
+Then $H(t,s,x,q;\overline{\delta}) = x+q\,s+h_q(t;\overline{\delta})$ is the value function to the agent’s control problem \eqref{eqn:ControlProblem} and the optimal controls are given by equation \eqref{eqn:OptimalFeedbackControls} in feedback form. \end{theorem} \begin{proof} See Appendix \ref{proof:VerificationTheorem}. \end{proof}